Parents have the right to home educate their children with special needs.

-Schools must provide access to curricular and co-curricular activities to homeschooled students with special needs if they choose to participate.
+In keeping with NH's Equal Access statute, schools must provide access to curricular and co-curricular activities to homeschooled students with special needs if they choose to participate.
 Districts may limit availability based on enrollment of other students.
+Students with IEPs or 504s are entitled to have their accommodations in class.

 More information is available in the NH Special Education Procedural Safeguards Handbook, updated February 2016.
 Reference Appendix D.

-Many parents report that one of the best resources is the Parent Information Center (PIC).
+Many parents report that one of the best resources is the Parent Information Center (PIC) in Concord.
 They provide a variety of services including assistance over the phone, parent-to-parent support, advocacy training, and more.
-They are located in Concord and can be reached at 603-224-7005.
+The Disability Rights Center, also in Concord, is another great resource if you need information, assistance, referrals, advice, and legal help.

 We have additional private organizations listed here that offer developmental testing and counseling services.
 Sometimes families are able to have special education services covered through their health insurance.